Abstract: An abbreviated summary (typically 1 page) of a research proposal.

 COI (Conflict of Interest): A situation when an individual is involved in multiple interest of the project.

-If there is a potential conflict of interest the PI/Co-PI will need to complete the “Potential Conflict of Interest Disclosure Statement” form, found on the OSP website.
+If there is a potential conflict of interest the PI/Co-PI will need to complete the Conflict of Interest disclosure found at coi.mst.edu.

 Confidentiality Agreement: An agreement requiring the recipient of certain information to keep that information in confidence.